Probate Q&A Series

 • Await SBA underwriting decision

-• Sign and return SBA assumption agreement
+• Sign and return SBA assumption agreement or other required documents

-• Manage loan payments using estate assets (N.C.G.S. § 28A-13-1 through 28A-13-3)
+• Manage loan payments using estate assets (N.C.G.S. § 28A-19-1 through 28A-19-16)

 Next Steps and Call to Action

-Assuming an SBA disaster loan requires careful navigation of federal lending rules and North Carolina probate procedures.
+Assuming an SBA disaster loan requires careful navigation of federal lending procedures and North Carolina probate procedures.
 Pierce Law Group’s attorneys have guided many families through estate administration and lender negotiations.
 If you need help obtaining Letters of Administration, preparing your assumption request, or managing estate debts, contact us today.
 Email us at intake@piercelaw.com or call (919) 341-7055 to schedule a consultation.